lauracutting/typetune/pages/about.md

 ## The Logo

 The 'typetune' logo consists of a 'T' cocooned by two music notes.
-This effect gives the impression of an outline.
+This gives the impression of an outline, emphasising the letter - making it easy to read from a distance.